Best Nike Running Shoes of 2025

 Intended Use

 Once you decide on your most likely running surface, it’s time to consider the shoe’s intended use.
-Are you looking for an everyday trainer, a shoe for workouts, a shoe for racing, or something that can do a bit of all three?
+Are you looking for an everyday trainer, a shoe for workouts, something for racing, or something that can do a bit of all three?
 Some shoes are incredibly versatile and can be used in many scenarios, while others are very specific.
 The Nike Alphafly 3, for example, is solely a racing shoe.
 You could also use it for speed workouts, but its range is limited.
 The Nike Ultrafly, on the other hand, is built a bit differently and could serve as a trail workout shoe as well as a race shoe.
+And the Nike Terra Kiger 10 is a solid option if the Ultrafly is a bit too spendy for you.

-If you’re looking for a more generalist shoe that excels at long runs on pavement or light dirt, everyday training runs, and the occasional speed or up-tempo workout, the Nike Vomero 17 is a good choice.
-If you’re looking for a shoe for recovery runs, we recommend the maximum-cushioned Nike Invincible 3.
+If you’re looking for a more generalist shoe that excels at long runs on pavement or light dirt, everyday training runs, and the occasional speed or up-tempo workout, the Nike Pegasus 41 is a good choice.
+If you’re looking for a shoe for recovery runs, we recommend the maximum-cushioned Nike Vomero 18.

 Cushion

-Speaking of maximum cushion, you might’ve noticed most of the shoes we recommended have at least moderate cushioning.
-The Nike Pegasus 41 has a pretty middle-of-the-road level of cushioning, while the Nike Invincible 3 has maximum cushioning.
+You might’ve noticed that most of our recommended shoes have at least moderate cushioning.
+The Nike Pegasus 41 has a pretty middle-of-the-road level of cushioning, while the Nike Vomero 18 has maximum cushioning.
 It used to be that if you wanted a maximum-cushioning running shoe, you had to deal with weight and clunkiness.
 But those days are over.
-With technology like Nike’s Zoom Air units, React foam, and ZoomX foam, you can get maximum cushion shoes that remain lightweight and super responsive.
+With technology like Nike’s Zoom Air units, React foam, and ZoomX foam, you can get maximum-cushion shoes that remain lightweight and super responsive.

 Like most things in a running shoe, the amount of cushion someone wants is a personal choice.
 Generally speaking, if you primarily run on harder surfaces, like pavement, we recommend erring on the side of more cushion.
 Extra layers of softness between your feet and the asphalt can cushion each foot strike and protect your bones and joints.
-We named the Nike Vomero 17 our favorite overall shoe for its high level of cushion created by the premium foam.
-It provides more cushion than the Pegasus 41 without sacrificing weight or efficiency.
+We named the Nike Pegasus 41 our favorite overall shoe for its high level of cushion created by the premium foam.

 Support